What's happened so far on day 14?

 |Coverage: Watch live on BBC TV, BBC iPlayer, BBC Red Button and online; Listen on BBC Radio 5 Live, Sports Extra and Sounds; live text and video clips on BBC Sport website and app.

-Boxer Lauren Price secured her place in the gold-medal middleweight bout at Tokyo 2020 after Great Britain won an Olympic medal in the women's hockey for a third Games in a row.
+There were bronze medals for Britain in the women's hockey and in the men's cycling sprint for Jack Carlin.

-Price won her semi-final against Dutch opponent Nouchka Fontijn to go into Sunday's final, a few hours after the hockey team beat India to win bronze.
+Boxer Lauren Price reached Sunday's middleweight gold-medal bout by winning her semi-final against Dutch opponent Nouchka Fontijn.

+That came a few hours after the hockey team beat India in a 4-3 thriller to win bronze.
-Team GB are sixth in the Tokyo medal table with 16 golds.

-There are further chances of golds on Friday in athletics and cycling.
+In the velodrome, Carlin also claimed a bronze by beating Denis Dmitriev, who represents the Russian Olympic Committee, in the best-of-three men's sprint races.

+Earlier the 24-year-old Scot was beaten by Dutch world champion Harrie Lavreysen - who ended Jason Kenny's nine-year reign as Olympic champion on Thursday and went on to take gold - in the semi-finals.

 - Day-by-day guide to the Games